Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignments_new file.md

 <h2>Error type 2: X<sup>UNSAT</sup></h2>

 <p>This error occurs when the object property R is constrained in a way that nothing satisfies R. In other words, when the two role constraints are logically contradictory,
-  no instance can satisfy the contradiction, thus the error.</p>
+  no instance can satisfy the contradiction, thus the error.
+"UNSAT" stands for "unsatisfiable."</p>

 1. Symmetry/Asymmetry: R can't both be contrainted by symmetry and asymmetry.
 This is contradictoty.
 Because of symmetry, if xRy, then yRx.
 However, because of asymmetry, it is not the case that yRx.
     Therefore, R can't be constrained by both symmetry and asymmetry.

-2. Refelxivity/Aymmetry: R can't both be constrained by reflexive and asymmetry.
+2. Refelxivity/Asymmetry: R can't both be constrained by reflexive and asymmetry.
 This is contradictoty.
 Because of reflexivity, xRx.
 However, because of asymmetry, it is not the case that xRx.
     Therefore, R can't be constrained by both reflexive and asymmetry.

 3. Refelxivity/Irrflexivity: R can't both be constrained by reflexive and irreflextivity.
 This is contradictoty.
 Because of reflexivity, xRx.
 However, because of irreflexivity, it is not the case that xRx.